 “The ability for arches to hold load is far beyond any other structural element, even those today…For the Romans, and even engineer’s today, a solid arch structure’s yield point is far beyond realistic loads that structure would ever see“, according to Interesting Engineering blog.

 Therefore, an Emergent Property exists and is good, only to those who use it.
-The information necessary for it is contained not only in it, the structure, but also in the environment in which it is to function.
+The information necessary for the emergence is contained not only in the structure, but also in the environment in which the structure is to function.

 A car and a protein only have value beyond their atoms due to their design which is useful to us (the car) and useful to living things (the proteins).
 Even living things have Emergent Richness beyond their atoms only due to the rolesthey play, the functions they serve, the things they doforother living things, this planet, and to us, humans, who are starting to become conscious of this.

 Outside of that Larger Context —- that arena of their usefulness —- they have no extra value!
 Take arches (one last time!) — or arch-like structures: They are useful to us as architectural technology, but they could certainly be used for similar purposes by other ‘more natural’ objects.
 Just Google “arch” and you will get a lot aboutFEET!
 Still, in each case, an arch exists for the thing for which it Functions.
 Its value is what it does for the thing it serves.
 It only “emerges” for the Larger Context in which it works.